seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **POSTHUMUS LEONATUS**
 To-day how many would have given their honours
-To have saved their carcasses! took heel to do’t,
+To have saved their carcasses! took heel to do't,
 And yet died too!
-I, in mine own woe charm’d,
+I, in mine own woe charm'd,
 Could not find death where I did hear him groan,
 Nor feel him where he struck: being an ugly monster,
-’Tis strange he hides him in fresh cups, soft beds,
+'Tis strange he hides him in fresh cups, soft beds,
 Sweet words; or hath more ministers than we
-That draw his knives i’ the war.
+That draw his knives i' the war.
 Well, I will find him
 For being now a favourer to the Briton,
 No more a Briton, I have resumed again
 The part I came in: fight I will no more,
 But yield me to the veriest hind that shall
 Once touch my shoulder.
 Great the slaughter is
 Here made by the Roman; great the answer be
 Britons must take.
-For me, my ransom’s death;
+For me, my ransom's death;
 On either side I come to spend my breath;
-Which neither here I’ll keep nor bear again,
+Which neither here I'll keep nor bear again,
 But end it by some means for Imogen.

 *Enter a British CAPTAIN*

 **CAPTAIN**
-Stand! who’s there?
+Stand! who's there?

 **POSTHUMUS LEONATUS**
-A Roman, who’d not now been drooping here.
+A Roman, who'd not now been drooping here.

 *The CAPTAIN seizes LEONATUS*

 *Enter CYMBELINE, BELARIUS, GUIDERIUS, ARVIRAGUS, PISANIA, Soldiers, Attendants, and Roman Captives.
 The CAPTAIN presents POSTHUMUS LEONATUS to
 CYMBELINE, who delivers him over to a Gaoler: then exeunt omnes*

-### SCENE V. Cymbeline’s tent.
+### SCENE V. Cymbeline's tent.

 *Enter CYMBELINE, BELARIUS, GUIDERIUS, ARVIRAGUS, PISANIA, Lords, Officers, and Attendants*